 If feedlots do not meet RRMP rules a consent is required, and it will be monitored to ensure it meets consent conditions.

-Previously feedlots were addressed through the council's land management, who worked with farmers to try to "minimise any harmful effects on the environment whilst balancing the practicalities of farming practices".
+Previously feedlots were addressed through the council's land management, who engaged with farmers to try "minimise any harmful effects on the environment whilst balancing the practicalities of farming practices".

 While there had been some success not all farmers adopted staff recommendations, so council escalated their approach.

-In July compliance staff carried out inspections of feedlots, and most didn't comply with RRMP rules.
+In July compliance staff carried out inspections of feedlots, where it was discovered the majority visited were non-compliant with RRMP rules.

 Staff visited five feedlots, and found there appeared to be a misunderstanding with farmers on how the rules should be applied.